varnish/Varnish-Book/varnish_book.rst

 - ``workspace_client`` – incoming HTTP header workspace from the client
 - ``workspace_backend`` – bytes of HTTP protocol workspace for backend HTTP req/resp
-- ESI typically requires exponential growth
+- Tune it if you have many big headers or have a VMOD that uses too much memory
 - Remember: it is virtual, not physical memory

 .. container:: handout

     Workspaces are some of the things you can change with parameters.
     Sometimes you may have to increase them to avoid running out of workspace.

 	The ``workspace_client`` parameter states how much memory can be allocated for each HTTP session.
 	This space is used for tasks like string manipulation of incoming headers.
 	The ``workspace_backend`` parameter indicates how much memory can be allocated to modify objects returned from the backend.
 	After an object is modified, its exact size is allocated and the object is stored read-only.

     As most of the parameters can be left unchanged, we will not go through all of them.
 	You can take a look at the list of parameter by issuing ``varnishadm param.show -l`` to get information about what they can do.

 Timers